RadioAstronomySoftwareGroup/pyuvdata/docs/uvdata_tutorial.rst

 extra keywords supported for MIR data sets:
 -   ``corrchunk``: Specifies (typically DSB) correlator window(s) to load.

--   ``receiver``: Specifies a receiver type (generally some combination of '230', '240', '345', and/or '400') to load, with different receivers typically used to target different bands and/or polarizations.
+-   ``receiver``: Specifies a receiver type (generally some combination of "230", "240", "345", and/or "400") to load, with different receivers typically used to target different bands and/or polarizations.

--   ``sideband``: Specifies which sideband to load, with the two options being 'l' for lower and 'u' for upper.
+-   ``sideband``: Specifies which sideband to load, with the two options being "l" for lower and "u" for upper.

 -   ``pseudo_cont`` : Specifies whether to load the "pseudo-continuum" data, which is constructed as the average of all channels across a single spectral window (set to